sandialabs/IDB_Loader/README.md

     -  The detector_settings table should not have a FK relationship with the detector_table because the settings table is part of the spectrum family of tables.

+    - Primary keys in MariaDB must be named PRIMARY.
+The key names in the DDL creation script are ignored with a warning.